jreisinger/pocs/README.md

-POCs contains various Proof Of Concepts.
+POCs contains various proof of concepts and reinventions of the wheel.